romankuchin/ica0002-2025/08-logging/README.md

 allow anonymous grafana access as viewer for Main Org.
 Docs: https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/anonymous-auth/#configuration

-Don't forget to add new json in your Ansible repo!
+Don't forget to add new json in your Ansible repo.

+Don't forget to add Loki to provisioned datasources in Grafana.

 ## Task 4: Add Promtail and Loki monitoring to main Grafana dashboard